AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/functions-in-the-editor/add-a-snippet-to-an-email.md

 # Add a Snippet to an Email {#add-a-snippet-to-an-email}

-Snippets are reusable blocks of rich text and graphics that you can use&nbsp;in your emails and landing pages.
+Snippets are reusable blocks of rich text and graphics that you can use in your emails and landing pages.

 >[!NOTE]
 >